-A defmodule or declare-exporting form (or one of the variants) in an enclosing section determines the id binding that is being defined.
+When id is indexed and registered, a defmodule or declare-exporting form (or one of the variants) in an enclosing section determines the id binding that is being defined.
 The id should also have a for-label binding (as introduced by (require (for-label))) that matches the definition binding; otherwise, the defined id will not typeset correctly within the definition.